Mystery Fun House: Mystery Mini Golf / Jurassic Putt

 Originally called Mystery Mini Golf, Jurassic Putt was an 18-hole, dinosaur-themed miniature golf course that included a dark building for one of the holes.

 Mystery Fun House Arcade & Restaurant

-In the mid-1980s, a restaurant and arcade were added to the Mystery Fun House.
-An animatronic show, The WizBangs, were a set of retrofitted Chuck E. Cheese's Pizza Time Theatre animatronics located above the restaurant's ordering counter.
-The King, a 9-foot tall lion who impersonated Elvis Presley, was another Pizza Time Theatre animatronic that had been acquired by MFH and installed to the left of the restaurant's ordering counter (adjacent to the WizBangs).
-Sally Industries supplied the controller equipment and programming for the WizBangs in conjunction with David "Billy Bob" Irvin, the former senior artist and creative designer of Creative Engineering.
+In the mid-1980s, a restaurant and arcade were added to the Mystery Fun House, transforming it into a family entertainment center that included obstacle courses, optical illusions, arcade games, mini-golf, and laser tag.
+An animatronic show called The WizBangs, featuring retrofitted Chuck E. Cheese's Pizza Time Theatre animatronics, was installed above the restaurant's ordering counter.
+Another Pizza Time Theatre animatronic, The King, a 9-foot tall lion impersonating Elvis Presley was acquired by Mystery Fun House and placed to the left of the restaurant's ordering counter, adjacent to the WizBangs.
+Sally Industries supplied the controller equipment and programming for the WizBangs in collaboration with David "Billy Bob" Irvin, the former senior artist and creative designer of Creative Engineering.

 Filming

-Two movies were filmed at the Mystery Fun House: the birthday scene of Parenthood (1989), and most of the horror film Night Terror (2002).
+Two movies were filmed at the Mystery Fun House: the birthday scene of Parenthood (1989), and the horror film Night Terror (2002).

+Revival and successor attraction

+In 2025, Westgate Resorts reopened the Mystery Fun House name as the Mystery Fun House Arcade Experience, a modern arcade attraction located at Westgate Vacation Villas Resort in Kissimmee, Florida.
+Unlike the original walk-through fun house that operated in Orlando from 1976 to 2001, the new venue functions primarily as a large-scale arcade and entertainment center.

+The 21,000-square-foot facility includes more than 100 arcade games, combining retro and contemporary machines, as well as sports simulators, neon bowling lanes, and food and retail offerings.
+The arcade includes a themed area known as Chuck's Arcade, featuring classic games such as pinball machines, Pac-Man, and Skee-Ball, alongside a Chuck E. Cheese Fun Zone designed for younger visitors.

+The venue incorporates references to the original Mystery Fun House through themed décor and exhibits.
+A section called Mystery Lane displays artifacts from the historic attraction and functions as a museum-style walkthrough connecting the modern arcade to its predecessor.
+The character known as the Wizard, featured in the original attraction, is retained as a guiding narrative element within the experience.